Brittle Nails (Split Nails)

 What if my brittle nails aren’t getting better?

-Usually, the steps above can help most people strengthen their brittle nails and stop nail splitting.
-Sometimes people have sensitive skin around their nails or other causes for brittle nails.
-If over-the-counter options are not working, there are a couple of prescription lacquers that have been shown to help in clinical studies.
+Most people see improvement with the steps above, but sometimes brittle nails are stubborn or caused by other skin or health conditions.
+If over-the-counter options are not working, a couple of prescription lacquers have been shown to help in clinical studies.
 Look for a board-certified dermatologist in your area.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER